nuuuwan/news_lk3_data/README.md

 The Foreign Workers’ Authority of Israel has issued guidelines and phone numbers of Israeli authorities for immigrant workers, including Sri Lankans, who are employed in the country.

 The guidelines are issued to be followed in case of any emergencies, including possible attacks under the prevailing situation.

+Accordingly, the following contact details of the Embassy of Sri Lanka in the State of Israel have been given to the Sri Lankan community to communicate with the embassy if there is any emergency.

 ◼️